Chemical Engineering (ChE) Graduate Courses (2019-20)

 ChE 101.
 Chemical Reaction Engineering.
 9 units (3-0-6): second term.
 Elements of chemical kinetics and chemically reacting systems.
 Homogeneous and heterogeneous catalysis.
 Chemical reactor analysis.
-Instructor: Arnold.
+Instructor: Davis.

 ChE 103 abc.
 Transport Phenomena.
 9 units (3-0-6): first, second, third terms.
 A rigorous development of the basic differential equations of conservation of momentum, energy, and mass in fluid systems.
 Solution of problems involving fluid flow, heat transfer, and mass transfer.
 Instructors: Kornfield, Shapiro, Flagan.